An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 A variable that has been defined as being of Type Float may not be passed as an argument into a method that requires an Int,

-nor as an index into a List, even if the variable contains no fractional part.
+nor as an index into a List or an Array even if the variable contains no fractional part.

-It may, however, be converted into an Int before passing, using the functions floor or ceiling:
+It may, however, be converted into an Int before passing, using the function floor or ceiling.

-If you wish to define a variable to be of Type Float but initialise it with an integer value then add .0 on the end of the whole number, for example: variable a set to 3.0
+If you wish to define a variable to be of Type Float, but initialise it with an integer value, then add .0 on the end of the whole number, as in: variable hour set to 3.0

 Boolean